Sciensano-Healthdata/HdBe-FHIR-R4-CBB/profiling-guidelines.md

 Mappings should only be added.
 There is no need to replace existing mappings as they are valid mappings and provide traceability to the original profiles.
 It shows the relation between zib and HdBe concepts.

 ## Versioning<a name="Versioning"></a>
+### CBBs <a name="Versioning-CBB"></a>
+Healthdata.be uses the package level, or release, as the main versioning mechanism.
+As a result, the CBBs within the package are not individually versioned; they should be regarded as a consistent set.
+To identify the package version of a CBB, its version number MAY be set to the package version.
+Package versioning is based on [Semantic Versioning](https://semver.org/).
+After a first (1.0) release, the normal SemVer rules will determine what happens; if some of the conformance resources need to be changed in a backwards-compatible way, a new patch release of the package should be made.
+If major functionality is added, a new minor version of the package should be released, etc.
+### FHIR conformance resources <a name="Versioning-FHIR"></a>

 In general terms, FHIR conformance resources could be affected at several different layers:

 1. The version of the package that the conformance resources reside in: versioned according to SemVer 2.0.